 In any business - finance, software, healthcare, construction, and so on - sales are key to your overall success.
 It's a simple fact of life when you own a company.
 But, there are many different selling techniques you can practice.
 So, which ones are most beneficial to your bottom line and for your customers?
 Cross-selling and upselling are two of the most popular techniques, but many people get them confused.
 What makes cross-selling and upselling such a vital part of your sales strategy?

 While you should always aim to grow your clientele, it is actually more cost-effective to continue selling services (or products) and upgrades to your current clients.
-In fact, it can cost five times as much on average to attract and acquire a new customer rather than retaining existing customers. from 5 to 25 times more expensive to acquire a new customer rather than retain an existing one.
+In fact, it can cost five times as much on average to attract and acquire a new customer rather than retaining existing customers.

 It is easy to confuse cross-selling with upselling, but they do have very distinct differences.
 Let's compare the two and explore some of the best practices.